dokeeffe/nexstar-hibernate-robot/README.md

 ![pic](https://lh3.googleusercontent.com/-8SMeUvQ9cJA/Vhtz3U-KskI/AAAAAAAAHO0/52kvWx4vo4I/s512-Ic42/20151011_220414.jpg)

-Celestron have not published the serial commands to hibernate/wake the nexstar telescopes which makes this robot necessary for fully remote operation.
+The Hibernate/Wake serial commands are not available in versions <5.21 of the handset which makes this robot necessary for fully remote operation for versions 4x of the handset.